 The VSP conducts targeted, in-depth vetting of individual visa applications and applicants prior to issuance to detect, identify, and deter those who would threaten the integrity of the US visa system.

-We are seeking Intelligence Analyst Associates to join our team in Sterling, VA in support of the VSP missions.
+We are seeking Junior Intelligence Analyst to join our teams in Sterling, VA in support of the VSP mission.

 As an Intelligence Analyst Associate within the VSP, you will:

 Conduct daily visa applicant screening and vetting utilizing various databases, in order to support ICE Special Agents in making those recommendations.